kkumyk/kabardian-poetry-collection/kabardian-poetry-project/README.md

 └── pyproject.toml | Python Poetry configuration file <br>

 <hr>
-* the normilised file name ensures that your package can be imported as a Python package
+* the normilised file name ensures that the package can be imported as a Python package